MorimaruKida/MorimaruKida.github.io/research.md

 This work was initiated at the 58th Japanese Antarctic Research Expedition (JARE58) in collaboration with the [Bioscience Group](https://www.nipr.ac.jp/english/research/group/biology.html) of National Institute of Polar Research in Japan.
 Molecular-level analysis of the Antarctic DOM samples by FT-ICR MS was conducted as a post-doctoral work of Morimaru in Thorsten Dittmar’s [ICBM-MPI Bridging Group for Marine Geochemistry](https://uol.de/en/icbm/marine-geochemistry), University of Oldenburg in Germany.

 Future work:
+DOM downstream processing in Antarctic streams from glacier to the ocean, evaluated by UV-is, EEEM, 1H NMR, and FT-ICR-MS.
-Molecular-level analysis of the lake and stream DOM composition by 1H NMR and FT-ICR-MS.
+Molecular-level analysis of the ~50 lake DOM composition by FT-ICR-MS.
 Studying the biotic and abiotic controls in the pedogenesis of Antarctic soils.

 #### Selected publications
 * [Origin, Distributions, and Environmental Significance of Ubiquitous Humic-like Fluorophores in Antarctic Lakes and Streams](https://doi.org/10.1016/j.watres.2019.114901)
 * [Ammonia Oxidation Potentials and Ammonia Oxidizers of Lichen–Moss Vegetated Soils at Two Ice-free Areas in East Antarctica](https://www.jstage.jst.go.jp/article/jsme2/35/1/35_ME19126/_article)
 * More in prep.

 ***
 ## Drivers of abundance and composition of mineral-associated organic matter in Japan